LEADERSHIP GIVING

 Emerging Leaders United

-ELU is a group of people under the age of 40 who are dedicated to improving the lives of people living in the Greater Lafayette area through our support of United Way’s mission and values.
-We get together to help our community through volunteer work, and we attend events that help us develop professionally.
-Emerging Leaders is a great way to connect, serve and lead our community!
+Emerging Leaders United (ELU) is a group of young professionals from various backgrounds who are dedicated to improving the lives of people living in Greater Lafayette through our support of United Way’s mission and values.
+Throughout the year we answer the call to give, advocate, and volunteer.
+Additionally, Emerging Leaders have unique opportunities to connect with philanthropic community leaders and learn about their professional journeys Emerging Leaders United is a great way to connect, serve and lead our community!

-To stay up-to-date on Emerging Leaders United, you can join our Facebook group or you can email emergingleadersunitedlaf@gmail.com to ask any questions that you may have.
+To stay up-to-date on Emerging Leaders United, you can join our Facebook group or you can email uwgl@uwlafayette.org with questions